youngmit/mc4kidz/README.md

 # How to build
 MC 4 Kidz! should work under Windows and Linux, and is built using CMake.
 It is based on OpenGL and GLUT for now, so you will need these in your system.
-In linux this usually means having your video driver set up and some sort of `dev` package with the OpenGL headers, and `freeglut`.
+In linux this usually means having your video driver set up and some sort of `dev` package with the OpenGL headers, as well as the `freeglut` package.
-Under windows, I found it pretty easy to obtain these using `vcpkg`.
+Under Windows, I found it pretty easy to obtain these using `vcpkg`.
 Check that out over at https://github.com/Microsoft/vcpkg.
 I use `std::optional` in some places, so a C++17 compiler is necessary.

-If you're in windows, just get a hold of the latest version of VS and open the directory that you cloned this repository into and it should sort of do the rest.
+If you're in Windows, just get a hold of the latest version of VS and open the directory that you cloned this repository into and it should sort of do the rest.
 What a fascinating modern world we live in.

 In linux just make a build directory somewhere, `cd` into it and run something like `cmake [path to repo]`, then `make`.